wp-plugins/c3-random-quotes/readme.txt

 = Features: =

-* Easy user management of quotes in a private WordPress page, as you would in a word processor.
+* Easy user management of quotes in a private WordPress page.
 * Provides a default quote to display until you can assemble your list of quotes.
 * Settings allow control over quote appearance.
 * Allows for the leading quotation mark to be normal text or to display an exaggerated quotation mark image.